syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 Dim lastParagraph As WParagraph = document.LastParagraph

-'Iterates through the paragraph items to get the textrange and modifies its content
+'Iterates through the paragraph items to get the text range and modifies its content

 For i As Integer = 0 To lastParagraph.ChildEntities.Count - 1